foxfriends/trilogy/README.md

 My third attempt at building a programming language[^1][^2].

 Also a programming language that more closely resembles three languages at once than any one single language.
-You'll see what I mean when it comes out.

-Thus, this makes a trilogy.
+This makes a trilogy.
 Hopefully I produce something useful this time.

 Third time's the charm!